Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Proposed Optimization Formulation

-Equation $(\ref{cons9})$ is critical in the proposed model as it incorporates the daily commute patterns of EV owners into the proposed formulation.
+Equation $(\ref{cons9})$ incorporates the daily commute patterns of EV owners into the proposed formulation.
 In (\ref{cons9}), $\Delta_n$ represents the time slots when an EV, specified by subscript $n$, is not available at home and thus, cannot be connected for charging.
 By including this equation in the constraints, one ensures that there are no scheduling conflicts with the owner’s commuting times, leading to a seamless charging schedule.
 The final constraint, $(\ref{cons10})$, is designed to ensure that all EVs meet their required final SOC by the end of the charging session.
 Here, $D_n$ represents the demand for each EV, identified by subscript $n$.

 The proposed formulation effectively integrates various practical considerations, such as transformer capacity limits, cost, and the daily routines of EV owners, to optimize the residential charging schedule.